mbentley/docker-in-docker/scripts/README.md

-  all           launch a 3 node Swarm mode cluster (1 manager 2 workers), UCP, DTR, Jenkins, and Gogs swarm         launch 3 node Swarm mode cluster; 1 manager and 2 workers ee            launch a 3 node Swarm mode cluster (1 manager 2 workers), UCP, and DTR ucp           launch UCP on pre-created Swarm dtr           launch DTR on the first worker in a pre-created Swarm demo          launch Jenkins and Gogs using dockersolutions/jenkins and mbentley/solutions-gogs
+  all           launch a 3 node Swarm mode cluster (1 manager 2 workers), UCP, DTR, Jenkins, and Gogs swarm         launch 3 node Swarm mode cluster; 1 manager and 2 workers ee            launch a 3 node Swarm mode cluster (1 manager 2 workers), UCP, and DTR ucp           launch UCP (only use if a Swarm mode cluster is already launched) dtr           launch DTR on the first worker (only use if UCP is already launched) demo          launch Jenkins and Gogs (only use if you've launched UCP and DTR)
 ```

 ### `dind_ddc env`